axinitedelivery/axinite_website/ads-commercial-terms.md

 This action constitutes a legally binding electronic agreement in accordance with applicable international e-commerce standards.

 End of Terms
-ADS-RE-001 — Axinite Design System Foundation
+ADS-RE-001 — Axinite Design System Infrastructure